QUOTES-Soccer-Reaction to major European clubs withdrawing from Super League | Sports-Games

 The withdrawals came amid a storm of protests from fans, players, managers and governments, alongside threats of bans and sanctions from the game's European and world governing bodies UEFA and FIFA.
 Juventus chairman Andrea Agnelli has said the tournament cannot proceed anymore, while AC Milan have also indicated they are abandoning the project.

-Here are some of the reactions to the dramatic U-turn made by Europe's elite clubs: ENGLAND'S FOOTBALL ASSOCIATION
+Here are some of the reactions to the dramatic U-turn made by Europe's elite clubs: ATLETICO MADRID SQUAD

+"The Atletico Madrid squad wants to show their satisfaction about the final decision taken by our club to walk away from the Super League project.
+"We'll continue to fight from our position that Atleti continues to grow through the values of effort and sporting merit that have always characterised us, so that all of you out there can continue to see yourselves reflected in these signals of identity."

+CRYSTAL PALACE CHAIRMAN STEVE PARISH "I've got nothing but respect for all of the fans and these football clubs and what they stand for.
+But this is about a tiny group of people who have decided they know best.

 "We welcome the news that some of the clubs have decided to abandon plans for the European Super League, which threatened the whole football pyramid.
 "English football has a proud history of opportunity for all clubs and the game has been unanimous in its disapproval of a closed league.
 It was a position that, by design, could have divided our game, but instead, it has unified us all."